chillpert/rayex/README.md

 # Rayex

-Rayex is a work-in-progress, cross-platform, cross-vendor, Vulkan-based, real-time path tracer.
+Rayex is a framework for cross-platform, cross-vendor, real-time path tracing in Vulkan.
+It runs on both Linux and Windows and is implemented using the new Khronos Vulkan ray tracing extension.
+Additionally rayex uses [SDL2](https://www.libsdl.org/index.php) for windowing and [glm](https://glm.g-truc.net/0.9.9/index.html) as its math library.
+The framework also features native [Dear ImGui](https://github.com/ocornut/imgui) support enabling the user to create graphical user interfaces without writing any API-related code.

-It runs on both Linux (x64) and Windows (x64) using the Vulkan API.
-This software aims to provide a cross-platform, cross-vendor path tracer that is easy to integrate into existing projects.
-Vendor independence is achieved by using the new Khronos Vulkan ray tracing extension (first published on March 17, 2020, as an experimental version).
-It uses [SDL2](https://www.libsdl.org/index.php) for windowing and [glm](https://glm.g-truc.net/0.9.9/index.html) as its math library.
-Rayex features native [Dear ImGui](https://github.com/ocornut/imgui) support, enabling the user to create user interfaces without writing any API-related code.
+Rayex is still in development, so documentation and examples might not always be up to date or complete.

 ## Table of Contents
 1. [Requirements](#requirements)